WithoutHaste/Pinker/README.md

 Quantity 0 to Many: `-0N`

-Arrow can point right or left, and can be double-headed, such as `<:->`.
+Arrows can point right or left, and can be double-headed, such as `<:->`.

 ### Line Types